aikubo/aikubo.github.io/src/resume/Experience/uoresearch.md

 start: "SEPTEMBER 2018"
 finish: "PRESENT"
 order: "1"
+about: "Using computational models to explore volcanic flows at high and low Reynolds numbers, from complex Finite Volume models to simple parameterized models.
+Advised by Joe Dufek and Leif Karlstrom."
 ---

-Using computational models to explore volcanic flows at high and low Reynolds numbers, from complex Finite Volume models to simple parameterized models.
-Advised by Joe Dufek and Leif Karlstrom.